rdfjs/N3.js/README.md

 - `getGraphs` returns an array of unique graphs occurring in matching triple
 - `forGraphs` executes a callback on unique graphs occurring in matching triples

-All of the above methods also have a variant with the `byIRI` suffix (e.g., `getTriplesByIRI`), which skips prefix expansion and is thus faster.

 ## Utility
 `N3.Util` offers helpers for IRI and literal representations.